Reflections of a cat

 GZ: Thank you!

 Flow opens on Friday, 22 November at the Angelika Film Center in New York.
-On Friday, Gints Zilbalodis with participate in a Q&A following the 4:00pm and 6:30pm screenings and will introduce the 9:00pm show.
+On Friday, Gints Zilbalodis will participate in a Q&A following the 4:00pm and 6:30pm screenings and will introduce the 9:00pm show.
 On Saturday, co-writer and producer Matiss Kaza will do a Q&A following the 6:30pm screening.

 Flow opens in the UK on 3 January.